 Gastroparesis (also called delayed gastric emptying) is a progressive disorder that causes food to remain in the stomach for longer than normal periods.
 Because the nerves that move food through the digestive tract are damaged, the muscles do not work as they normally would.
 As a result, food often sits in the stomach undigested.

-Thirty percent of type 2 diabetics have gastroparesis, especially those who have been diagnosed after many years of high, uncontrolled blood glucose levels.
+Gastroparesis is more common in those who have been diagnosed after many years of high, uncontrolled blood glucose levels.
 Extended periods of high glucose in the blood cause chemical changes in the nerves throughout the body.
 Consistently high blood glucose eventually damages the vessels that supply the body’s nerves with nutrition and oxygen, including the vagus nerve, which ultimately leads to gastroparesis.

 Because gastroparesis is a progressive disease, and some of its symptoms like chronic heartburn or nausea seem common, you may not realize that you have the disorder.
-However, many diabetics experience some gastroparesis.
-According to a 2010 article in Journal of Diabetes Science and Technology by Dr. Szarka, “[Gastroparesis] is present in 25-55 percent of patients with diabetes.”

 The following are gastroparesis symptoms:

 - early fullness after a small meal

 - weight loss

 - loss of appetite

 - blood glucose levels that are hard to stabilize